THE CLEAN: QUEEN OF THE SEAS

 That is our dream and ambition.

-Material: 5083 marine alloy
+Material: 5083 marine alloy (substantially)

 2.46m (for wave piercing hull) subject to tank tests

-Crew: sleeps four in the rear cabin.
+Crew: sleeps four in rear cabins.

 This website is Copyright © 2021 Jameson Hunter Ltd